 Saltwater Marsh Plants

-Among the most recognizable vegetation in freshwater marshes is the common cattail (Typha latifolia).
+Among the most recognizable wetland plants in freshwater marshes is the common cattail (Typha latifolia).
 The long green stalk of the cattail is topped by a brown hot-dog-shaped cylinder called a catkin.
 The stalk is surrounded by tall, spiky leaves.
 The plants can grow to be 10 feet tall.
 Another common plant is the water lily, a fragrant flowering plant of floating leaves.
 The white and yellow flowers contrast with the green circular leaves that surround the bulb.
 Beavers, muskrats, ducks and even deer eat the leaves, roots and seeds of water lilies.

 Otters, muskrats and minks are among some of the most common marsh animals.
 However, many animals suffer because of human development and pollution and are declining in population.
 Unlike the endangered minks, muskrats are thriving marsh animals.
 The semi-aquatic brownish rodent has webbed feet, a scaly tail, stiff short hairs and a white patch on its chin.
 Muskrats congregate around cattails and construct dome-shaped houses with marsh vegetation.
 While their main source of food is cattails, they also eat rush plants.
 They are an important part of the marsh food chain and serve as food for hawks, water snakes, owls and large turtles.